Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: The Internal and External Distinction

 \section{The Internal and External Distinction}

-In the literature, proof formalisms and calculi are often classified into \emph{internal} or \emph{external}.
-Typically, a formalism or calculus is placed into one of these two classes based on (1) the syntactic elements present within the types of sequents used and/or (2) the interpretability of sequents as logical formulae.
-Various definitions have been stipulated to categorize a formalism or calculus as internal or external, and tend to be expressed along one of the following two lines, which we analyze and explore subsequently: \begin{enumerate}
+In the literature, proof formalisms and calculi have been classified into \emph{internal} or \emph{external}.\footnote{As discussed below, the distinction between internal and external systems is rather vague.
+Some interpretations of this distinction are essentially the same as the distinction between semantically polluted and syntactically pure proof systems; cf.~\cite{Rea15,PogRes12}.} Typically, a formalism or calculus is placed into one of these two classes based on the syntactic elements present within the sequents used and/or the interpretability of sequents as logical formulae.
+Various informal definitions have been given for `internal' and `external,' and are often expressed in one of two ways: \begin{itemize}

-\item Internal calculi omit semantic elements from the syntax of their sequents, whereas external calculi explicitly include semantic elements.
+\item[(1)] Internal calculi omit semantic elements from the syntax of their sequents, whereas external calculi explicitly include semantic elements.

-\item Internal calculi are those where every sequent is interpretable as a formula in the language of the logic, whereas external calculi are those without a formula translation.
+\item[(2)] Internal calculi are those where every sequent is interpretable as a formula in the language of the logic, whereas external calculi are those without a formula translation.

-\end{enumerate} For example, hypersequent and nested calculi are often considered internal as such calculi tend to employ sequents which are immediately interpretable as logical formulae~\cite{MarinMS21}.
+\end{itemize} For example, hypersequent and nested calculi are often considered internal since their sequents are (usually) interpretable as logical formulae~\cite{MarinMS21}.
 On the other hand, labeled calculi are often classified as external as they incorporate semantic information in their syntax and labeled sequents exist which resist interpretation as logical formulae~\cite{CiaLyoRam18}.
-We remark that sometimes extra machinery is inserted into a proof calculus for `bureaucratic' reasons (e.g. to simplify proof-search algorithms); such machinery should be ignored when considering a calculus internal or external.
+We remark that sometimes extra machinery is inserted into a proof calculus for `bureaucratic' reasons (e.g., to correctly formulate proof-search algorithms); such machinery should be ignored when considering a calculus internal or external.

 A core motivation for separating formalisms/calculi into these two categories, is that internal and external formalisms/calculi are \emph{claimed} to possess distinct advantages over one another.
 It has been argued that internal calculi are better suited for establishing properties such as termination, interpolation, and optimal complexity, while external calculi are more easily constructed and permit simpler proofs of completeness, cut-admissibility, and counter-model generation (from terminating proof-search).
 However, we will argue that a large number of such claims are false.